sst/guide/_chapters/handle-cors-in-serverless-apis.md

 ![Serverless Auth API architecture](/assets/diagrams/serverless-auth-api-architecture.png)

 Our client will be interacting with our API, S3 bucket, and User Pool.
-CORS in the User Pool part is taken care of by its interals.
+CORS in the User Pool part is taken care of by its internals.
 That leaves our API and S3 bucket.
-In the next couple of chapters we'll be doing extactly that.
+In the next couple of chapters we'll be setting that up.

 Let's get a quick background on CORS.